Canton Coolie Corps

 The Canton Coolie Corps was a British Army logistics unit raised in 1860 for service in the latter part of the Second Opium War.
 The unit was recruited from Chinese men, typically from members of the Hakka people, who would serve as coolies, manual labourers who carry goods.
 Recruitment was slowed due to false rumours that the British intended to use the coolies as human shields in battle but around 3,000 out of a targeted 4,000 were mustered.
-The unit served in the march on Peking (Beijing) and were well regarded.
+The unit served in the march on Beijing and were well regarded.
 It was disbanded at the end of the war.

 Background

-The Second Opium War between Britain and Qing China broke out in 1856 following a dispute over the detention of a British registered vessel by the Chinese.
+The Second Opium War between Britain and Qing China broke out in 1856 following a dispute over the detention of a British-registered merchant vessel by the Chinese.
 The British were soon joined in the war by France, who cited the murder of a French missionary in China as a casus belli.
-The Chinese cities of Canton (Guangzhou, near the British colony of Hong Kong) and Tientsin (Tianjin, further north near the capital Peking (Beijing) were quickly captured and a peace treaty, the Treaty of Tientsin, signed.
-The treaty permitted the foreign import of opium to China and the residence of foreign officials at Peking.
+The Chinese cities of Canton (Guangzhou, near the British colony of Hong Kong) and Tianjin, further north near the capital Beijing, were quickly captured and a peace treaty, the Treaty of Tientsin, signed.
+The treaty permitted the foreign import of opium to China and the residence of foreign officials at Beijing.

-Following the signing of the treaty, the British withdrew from Tientsin but an attempt to escort officials to Peking failed, with an Anglo-French force being repelled in the 1859 Battle of Taku Forts (the forts guarded the approach to Tientsin and, via the Hai River, to Peking).
+Following the signing of the treaty, the British withdrew from Tianjin but an attempt to escort officials to Beijing failed, with an Anglo-French force being repelled in the 1859 Battle of Taku Forts (the forts guarded the approach to Tianjin and, via the Hai River, to Beijing).
 Afterwards, the Chinese refused to ratify the Treaty of Tientsin and the British and French planned to renew hostilities.